mak448a/build-ios/README.md

 While you're waiting, try following the [original instructions](https://github.com/mak448a/build-ios/tree/main/original_repo).
 ### Invalid files
 Did you add double quotes around the file path?

+## Edit IPA not working
+Did you place your pck file in the same directory as your ipa file?

 ## Privacy Policy